python/cpython/Doc/library/exceptions.rst

    The ``msg`` parameter must be a string.
 The difference between the two classes is that :exc:`BaseExceptionGroup` extends :exc:`BaseException` and it can wrap any exception, while :exc:`ExceptionGroup` extends :exc:`Exception` and it can wrap only subclasses of :exc:`Exception`.
-This is so that ``except Exception`` catches an :exc:`ExceptionGroup` but not :exc:`BaseExceptionGroup`.
+This design is so that ``except Exception`` catches an :exc:`ExceptionGroup` but not :exc:`BaseExceptionGroup`.